BECOMING THE WOMEN YOU ARE MEANT TO BE

 Why I Started REVIVE MENTAL HEALTH

-I founded Revive Mental Health to offer a dedicated space for expats, especially women, navigating life abroad.
-Whether you moved overseas to pursue your own career or to support your partner’s, the challenges can be profound and often invisible to others.
+I founded Revive Mental Health to offer a dedicated space for expats navigating life abroad.
+Whether you moved overseas to pursue your own career or to support your partner’s, the challenges can be profound and often invisible.

-Many of the women I work with arrive in a new country driven, successful, and full of ambition, only to find themselves suddenly questioning their identity and self-worth.
-Work permits are hard to secure, careers get put on hold, and a once clear sense of purpose begins to fade.
-Left with too much time to think and too little validation, it's easy to lose touch with the confident, grounded version of yourself you used to know.
+Many of the women I work with arrive driven, successful, and full of ambition, only to find themselves suddenly questioning their identity and self-worth.
+Work permits are hard to secure, careers pause, and a once clear sense of purpose begins to fade.
+With too much time to think and too little validation, it’s easy to lose touch with the grounded, capable version of yourself you once knew.

-These transitions can further amplify other struggles, from fertility issues, pregnancy loss, and perimenopause to isolation, loneliness, or even just adjusting to a new climate.
-And while becoming a mother abroad might seem exciting, it can be deeply overwhelming without family or trusted friends nearby, especially in those long, sleepless nights.
+These transitions often amplify other struggles: fertility challenges, pregnancy loss, perimenopause, loneliness, or simply adjusting to a new culture and climate.
+And while becoming a mother abroad may look exciting from the outside, it can be deeply overwhelming without family or trusted friends nearby, especially in those long, sleepless nights.

 My Journey

-Before becoming a mother and reorienting my life toward psychotherapy, I built a corporate career at a well-known global firm in Germany while representing my country in full-contact Taekwondo sparring.
-After relocating to Singapore, I continued working with another multinational company until I made the decision to step back and care for the first of my two young children.
+Before becoming a mother and reorienting my life toward psychotherapy, I built a corporate career at a global firm in Germany while representing my country in full-contact Taekwondo sparring.
+After relocating to Singapore, I continued in another multinational until, after my IVF journey, I made the decision to step back and care for the first of my two young children.

 These transitions reshaped me.
-I know what it feels like to question your identity, to crave connection and purpose, and to seek support that truly understands the depth of your experience.
-My own journey through therapy became the turning point, the space where I reconnected with myself and found new clarity.
-That’s when I decided to pursue what had always been close to my heart: helping others heal and grow.
+I know what it feels like to question your identity, to crave connection and purpose, and to look for support that truly understands the depth of your experience.

 My Approach